 Most importantly, you'll need to handle your hair with the care and attention it deserves.
-In other words, you'll need to be delicate with your hair and as its texture changes, the way you style it will need to change.
+In other words, you'll need to be delicate with your hair and as its texture changes, the way you style it will need to change also.
 Our Cocoa Tree Detangling Ghee and Moringa Tree Conditioning Ghee offer 3 in 1 conditioning, moisturizing and detangling to help your fingers or a wide tooth comb effortlessly glide through damp or dry hair without excessive pulling and breakage.
-Keeping your hair manageable through the use of gentle combing techniques, that involve combing a small section of hair from the bottom and working your way up, are necessary to prevent damage.
+Keeping your hair manageable through the use of gentle combing techniques that involve combing a small section of hair from the bottom and working your way up, are crucial to preventing damage.
 Our Cocoa Tree Detangling Ghee is an especially effective combing cream for extremely dry, new growth that's prone to tangling.

 5. Find A Hairstyle